rcastrucci/jsoncrypt/README.md

 # JsonCrypt
-Encryption and Decryption of JSON files and Dictionaries.
+Encryption and Decryption of JSON files and Dictionaries Lock the file and encrypt with a password signature SHA-256 The data will be randomicly encrypted with **24.883.200.000 different combinations.**
-Option to add a password to an encrypted file and reading afterwards in memory.
+So the same data with same password will always look diferent.
+The key to decrypt is divided in 5 parts, combined with a password and hashed with SHA-256.
+So the only way to decrypt data is using the password.
-Option to encrypt and save a dictionary with a password in a file and decrypt as a dictionary or a string.
+Encrypt also dictionaries with a password, save as a file and decrypt as a dictionary or a string.

 # **pip install jsoncrypt**

-**USAGE EXAMPLE**
+**HOW TO USE**
 from jsoncrypt import Encrypt, Decrypt

-# FORMULA TO ENCRYPT AND DECRYPT
+# Formula to encrypt and decrypt
 Encrypt.jsonfile(json_filename_to_encrypt)
 Encrypt.jsonstring(json_string_to_encrypt)
 Encrypt.dictionary(a_dictionary_to_encrypt)